john-science/python_for_scientists/classes/03_functions_and_modules/problem_set_1_solutions.md

         '''
         return set(lst)

-#### 8. If you want to do this the hard way, this is how sets are made.
+#### 7. The hard way.
+Python is doing something like this behind the scenes.

     def list_to_set(lst):
         '''Input: a list